 Results will be published via our website shortly after the last runner is home.
 There will also be a full write-up with photos and results in the Maidenhead Advertiser the following week.

-T-shirts are available for purchase during the order process and, subject to availability, at the race for £10 (cash only).
-Please note that pre-purchased T-shirts must be collected at this race and will not be available for collection at any other events.
+Special souvenir t-shirts and hoodies are available for purchase during the order process.
+Please note that pre-purchased t-shirts and hoodies must be collected at this race and will not be available for collection at any other events.

 A selection of hot and cold food and drinks will be available in the Race Village and there are of course many outlets in Maidenhead town centre itself, a short walk from the start/finish area.